 Instructions

 - Slice halloumi cheese into thin slices and lay out on a tray lined with parchment paper.
-Place tray in a warm oven (180-F) for four hours or until completely dry.
+Place the tray in a warm oven (180°f) for four hours or until completely dry.
 Blend the halloumi in a food processor until it becomes a fine powder.

 - Roughly chop all the vegetables and puree in the blender with the other ingredients until smooth.
 Adjust the seasoning to taste.

 - Bring a large pot of salted water to a boil over medium/high heat.
-Once the water is boiling, place prawns into the water for about 30 seconds — until pink.
-Remove from water with ladle and set aside.
+Once the water is boiling, add the prawns and cook for about 30 seconds until pink.
+Remove them from the water with a ladle and set aside.

-- Pour cherry gazpacho into a bowl and garnish with the lightly poached prawns, avocado, jalapeno, dehydrated halloumi powder, fresh basil leaves and drizzle with olive oil.
+- Pour cherry gazpacho into a bowl, garnish with lightly poached prawns, avocado, jalapeno, dehydrated halloumi powder, and fresh basil leaves, and drizzle with olive oil.

-The Steveston Spot Prawn and Seafood Celebrations Dine About event takes place from June 1 to 18.
-Diners will receive $2 off each feature dish by using the Dine About Digital Passport at these 12 participating restaurants.
+The Steveston Spot Prawn and Seafood Celebrations Dine About event takes place from May 31 to June 15.
+Participating restaurants will be announced at a later date.

 Chef Vincent from Britannia Brewing presents Smoked Garlic Butter Spot Prawn with toasted focaccia from Britannia Brewing.
 Photo: Wendy Nordvik-Carr©